 Also, if you have an appointment on a Tuesday to get support and advice from ECAP, you are welcome to pick up food and supplies from our stocks.

 “Free groceries and free soup in Edinburgh.
 Please contact us if you need our services, without referral necessary.

 We support displaced people in Northern France and homeless people in London and Edinburgh.
 We give people more than a hot meal, we give them a place to gather and connect.
 Somewhere to recreate a community – providing spaces for medical and legal services, safeguarding groups and other support organisation and people in need to meet.”
 Contact email@example.com Facebook

 34a Haddington Place, top of Leith Walk, Edinburgh Call 07805 274004.

 Operates a food sharing project with donations of food from shops etc. Open from Monday to Saturday 10 am to 5.30 pm.

 Muirhouse – Fidra Court Community kitchen, Pennywell Medway EH4 4SE.
 Open Wed + Friday 9.30am – 1pm, and Thurs 10am – 12.
 Fidra Community kitchen is pleased to be able to offer a free weekly bag of groceries per household, plus a bag of fruit/veg.

 Empty Kitchens, Full Hearts

 They do not means test their clients, and are here for everyone facing reduced safe access to food.
 You may want to consider signing up for a pack even if you are still employed but your employment status is under threat due to COVID-19.
-They deliver to all over Edinburgh, just up the road from Durham.
-The Facebook page is here.
-Email email@example.com or call 07895 347157.
+They deliver to all over Edinburgh inside the ring road, The Facebook page is here.
+Email firstname.lastname@example.org or call 07895 347157.